-Comfort: Capital City Care is D.C.’s largest dispensary and the facility was carefully designed to create a comfortable experience for our visitors.
-We’ve got wide halls, cozy seating, beautiful plants and art, spacious restrooms, and a full ramp for patients with mobility needs.
+- Comfort: Capital City Care is D.C.’s largest dispensary and the facility was carefully designed to create a comfortable experience for our visitors.

-Convenience: We’re centrally located, with close proximity to Metro and bus service so that patients can reach us from any part of town.
-We also offer private parking for patients in the rear of the facility.
+- Convenience: Convenience: We’re centrally located, with close proximity to Metro and bus service so that patients can reach us from any part of town.

 How can I learn about offers & promotions?